 –Chris Grasso, Assistant VP of Informatics and Data Analytics

 Adelante Healthcare wanted to increase access to care and improve clinical outcomes in order to achieve value-based targets and enhance population health.
-By implementing CareReminder and CareCommunity, they were able to realize a 7.5% increase in colorectal cancer screenings and 10% month over month well child appointment increase for children ages 3-6 within a segment of health plans.
+By implementing CareCommunity, they were able to realize a 7.5% increase in colorectal cancer screenings and 10% month over month well child appointment increase for children ages 3-6 within a segment of health plans.

 “Our population health outreach team spends far less time calling patients who are due for appointments since we’ve automated appointment reminders for wellness visits and cancer screenings.
 And, we’ve been able to connect with significantly more patients since we can easily scale our communication efforts.”

 Learn how Providertech’s experts can help you reduce wasted time, recover lost revenue, and restore patient outcomes.
 Rewatch our recent webinar detailing this topic.